1 Get a feel from your vendors first!

 2 Choose vendors that connect with your personal style.

-Like I mentioned above, If you are going to research anything, research your vendors and choose one you already feel and affiliation with in terms of their style.
+Like I mentioned above, If you are going to research anything about your wedding style, research your vendors and choose one you already feel and affiliation with in terms of their style.
 At least keep this in mind when it comes to your photographer, videographer, stationery and cake designers.

 I keep this anecdote in my back pocket.
 A friend of mine and her fiancé, when planning their wedding, looked at all their options for photographers.
 They found one whose images really connected with what they cared about and their style as a couple.
 They met with this photographer and shared some ideas and examples about what they'd like their photos to be.
 The photographer was so pumped about my friend's ideas because they connected on taste and style.
 As a result, this couples photos were fantastic!